joemoose/dungeoneers.d20/docs/appendix-a.md

 Invest **1–3 essence** (up to the remaining uses) and roll **d6** for each essence invested:

-- Mark essence usage for each **5 or 6** rolled.
+- Mark essence usage for each **1 or 2** rolled.
-- For every **6 rolled**, take d6 WIL damage.
+- For every **1 rolled**, take d6 WIL damage.
 Make a WIL check.
 On failure, take a *Dazed* constraint.
 - The spell effect is determined by the number of dice rolled and the sum.

 ## Inventory

 - Maximum of 12 inventory slots: 2 in hands, 4 on the body, and 6 in a backpack.
 - Items in the backpack require an action to retrieve during combat.
-- Most items take 1 slot, and bulky take 2.
+- Most items take 1 slot, and bulky or two-handed take 2.
+Small items can be bundled 5 in a slot.